 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This Challenge will take place April 12-16 during Maine Impact Week, and will include activities to help researchers better understand and manage their online scholarly presence, as well as consider ways to describe the impact and reach of their work.
+This Challenge includes activities to help researchers better understand and manage their online scholarly presence, as well as consider ways to describe the impact and reach of their work.
 The activities are presented as daily "challenges" that researchers might accomplish over the course of one week.
 However, each activity stands alone and can be completed separately from the others and at a time that is convenient for you.

 The first few challenges focus on developing or enhancing your online scholarly presence, and the final challenge considers ways to measure the success and impact of your work.
 Throughout the week, we'll also share tips for staying on top of publishing trends that may benefit your scholarship.

 Please don't hesitate to reach out to Jen Bonnet, the designer of this Challenge, with any questions.

 The University of Maine recognizes that it is located on Marsh Island in the homeland of the Penobscot Nation, where issues of water and territorial rights, and encroachment upon sacred sites, are ongoing.
 Penobscot homeland is connected to the other Wabanaki Tribal Nations — the Passamaquoddy, Maliseet, and Micmac — through kinship, alliances and diplomacy.
 The university also recognizes that the Penobscot Nation and the other Wabanaki Tribal Nations are distinct, sovereign, legal and political entities with their own powers of self-governance and self-determination.